iced-rs/iced/ROADMAP.md

 The idea here is to also follow [Elm]'s footsteps.
 We can add a method `subscriptions(&self) -> Subscription<Message>` to `Application` and keep the subscriptions alive in the runtime.

-The challenge here is designing the public API of subscriptions, so users can build their own, and _subscription diffing_, or basically detecting when a subscription is added/changed/removed.
-For this, we can take a look at the source code of [Elm] for inspiration.
+The challenge here is designing the public API of subscriptions.
+Ideally, users should be able to create their own subscriptions and the GUI runtime should keep them alive by performing _subscription diffing_ (i.e. detecting when a subscription is added, changed, or removed).
+For this, we can take a look at [Elm] for inspiration.

 ### Layers
 Currently, Iced assumes widgets cannot be laid out on top of each other.
 We should implement support for multiple layers of widgets.